Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Arriving At The Urn Tomb

 I think I climbed up a couple of sets of stairs before I stumbled upon the royal tomb of King Malchus II.
-When you get up here it is great just to look out in front to see what’s ahead such as the Roman Theater and other ruins.
+When you get up here it is great just to look out in front to see what’s ahead such as the Roman Theatre and the other ruins.

 Getting Lost On My Way to Umm Sayhoun (Bedouin Village)